Machine learning with neural networks: Convolution layers

-In Figure \figref{C7S2ConvNet} the local receptive field is shifted by one pixel at a time.
-Sometimes it is useful to use a different {\em stride} , to shift the receptive field by $s$ pixels.
-Also, the local receptive regions need not have size $3\times 3$.
-If we assume that their size is $Q\times P$, the rule (\ref{eq:feature_map}) takes the form

-If one couples several convolution layers together, the number of neurons in these layers decreases rapidly as one moves to the right.
-In this case one can {\em pad} the image (and the convolution layers) by adding rows and columns of bits set to zero.
-In Figure \figref{C7S2ConvNet}({\bf a}), for example, one obtains a convolution layer of the same dimension as the original image if one pads the image with two rows and columns of bits.
+If one couples several convolution layers together, the number of neurons in these layers decreases as one moves to the right.
+To avoid this, one can {\em pad} the image (and the convolution layers) by adding rows and columns of bits set to zero \cite{Goodfellow}.
+In Figure \figref{C7S2ConvNet}({\bf a}), for example, one obtains a convolution layer of the same dimension as the original image by adding one column each on the left-hand and right-hand sides of the image, as well as two rows, one at the bottom and one at the top.
+In general, the numbers of rows and columns need not be equal, so the amount of padding is specified by four numbers, $[p_1,p_2,p_3,p_4]$.

 Convolution layers are trained with backpropagation.
 Consider the simplest case, Equation (\ref{eq:feature_map}).
-As usual, we use the chain rule to evaluate the gradients: the gradients
+As usual, we use the chain rule to evaluate the gradients: